Skip to Content

 Refinished and sealed Ikea gerton desktop

-Let’s talk about polyurethane first.
+So let’s talk about polyurethane

 • Polyurethane provides an extremely durable finish.
-It can be oil-based or water-based, and it comes in matte, satin, semi-gloss, and gloss finishes.
+It can be oil-based or water-based, and it generally comes in matte, satin, semi-gloss, and gloss finishes.

 • Traditional oil-based polyurethane has a very strong odor and should be used in well-ventilated spaces only, while water-based polyurethane has a much lower odor.